anabeloff/covid19/README.md

 # SARS-CoV-2

-App visualizes  SARS-CoV-2 data to see if lockdown efforts are actually paying off.
-By plotting cases on log scale we can easily see the moment when exponential growth reaches the plateau.
-Basically, when line starts to bend down that means exponential growth is slowing and reaching the plateau.
+Visualizing SARS-CoV-2 pandemic development data on log scale allows to see if lockdown efforts are paying off.
+When plotting cases data on log scale exponential growth appears as straight line going across the plot.
+But when exponential growth slows down and reaches the plateau the line on the plot starts to bend down.

 App deployed at [http://app.anabelov.info/covid19/](http://app.anabelov.info/covid19/)